jundalisay/spblist/content/en/research/descartes/philosophy/part-4/article-001.md

 Many spots were pressing against each other but could no longer be dissolved.

-At the same time, the force of the containing the Earth's vortex was diminishing.
+At the same time, the force of the Earth's vortex was diminishing.

 And so the vortex finally collapsed, along with:
 - the spots